What is the Pupil Premium?

 What kind of support do we provide for pupil premium children?

-The school tracks the progress of children who are eligible for Pupil Premium funding both as a group and individually, additionally allocating specific teaching, guidance, challenge and support to ensure the funding enables Pupil Premium eligible children to attain to the highest possible level.
+The school tracks the progress of children who are eligible for Pupil Premium funding both as a group and individually, additionally allocating specific teaching, guidance, challenge and support to ensure the funding enables children who are eligible for the Pupil Premium grant to attain to the highest possible level.
 This is carried out at all levels as Senior Leaders make sure all staff are acutely aware of both the needs and expectations surrounding Pupil Premium.

-Some examples of how the funding is used include specific one to one or small group teaching, coaching and conferencing, parent liaison, additional support in specific subjects, early intervention, specialist teaching, speech and language development social-emotional development work.
+Some examples of how the funding is used include: specific one to one or small group teaching; coaching and conferencing; parent liaison; additional support in specific subjects; early intervention; specialist teaching and social-emotional development work.

-The teachers with the strongest, proven track records in raising attainment and achievement are the practitioner who works uppermost with the children entitled to Pupil Premium and funding to ensure this quality will remain in place.
+The teachers with the strongest, proven track records in raising attainment and achievement are the practitioners who work uppermost with our Pupil Premium children.

 What else is in place to help children eligible for pupil premium to achieve well?

-We have also taken on board and worked to improve provision from evidence-based studies, such as the Education Endowment Foundation Toolkit.
+We have worked to improve provision by referencing national research and evidence-based studies, such as the Education Endowment Foundation Teaching and Learning Toolkit.
 This has included an extensive development of feedback and dialogue strategies for children, and work on metacognition (understanding how we learn, including self-regulation).
-These have been an investment in all staff, having a specific and clear impact on Pupil Premium children.
+We have invested significant staff meeting time to ensure that all our staff are confident in these areas; this has had a specific and clear impact on Pupil Premium children.

 How do we make sure the support for this child is effective and monitor its impact?

 - We track the PP children closely.
-Teachers return detailed assessments against age-related expectations every half term.
+Teachers return detailed assessments against age-related expectations every term.

 - The leadership team in school hold key information about each PP child and review progress specifically.
 This includes regular monitoring of books and outcomes for children.

-- The specialist teacher (from SLT) assigned responsibility for PP children tracks all PP children extensively.
+- The specialist teacher (DHT) assigned responsibility for PP children tracks all PP children extensively.
 Any adjustments that need to be made to provision can be undertaken quickly to maximise progress.
 Each child is personally tracked on overview boards in the SLT office.

-- Observations of pupil premium children in the class and pupil conference meetings help to ensure the quality of provision.
+- Observations of pupil premium children in the class and during pupil progress meetings help to ensure the quality of provision.

 What is the impact of our support?

-If you have any questions at all about this approach, please don’t hesitate to contact any member of staff.
+If you have any questions at all about this approach, please don’t hesitate to contact Mr Goodenough (Deputy Head).

-If you believe your child may be eligible for Free School Meals or are unsure about this – please contact our school office as soon as possible.
+If you believe your child may be eligible for the Pupil Premium grant, please contact our school office as soon as possible.